oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   by CSAF management system as well as matching them to SBOM components of the SBOM database.
 * **CSAF 2.0 to CSAF 2.1 Converter**: A CSAF producer which takes a CSAF 2.0 document as input and converts it into a valid CSAF 2.1 document.
 * **CSAF Library**: A library that implements CSAF data capabilities.
-* **CSAF Library with Basic Validation**: A CSAF library that also satisfies the conformance target "CSAF basic validator".
+* **CSAF Library with Basic Validation**: A CSAF library that also satisfies the conformance target "CSAF Basic Validator".
-* **CSAF Library with Extended Validation**: A CSAF library that also satisfies the conformance target "CSAF extended validator".
+* **CSAF Library with Extended Validation**: A CSAF library that also satisfies the conformance target "CSAF Extended Validator".
-* **CSAF Library with Full Validation**: A CSAF library that also satisfies the conformance target "CSAF full validator".
+* **CSAF Library with Full Validation**: A CSAF library that also satisfies the conformance target "CSAF Full Validator".
 * **CSAF Withdrawer**: A CSAF post-processor that transforms a given CSAF into a withdrawn one.
 * **CSAF Superseder**: A CSAF post-processor that transforms a given CSAF into a superseded one.

 ### Conformance Clause 1: CSAF Document

-A text file or data stream satisfies the "CSAF document" conformance profile if it:
+A text file or data stream satisfies the "CSAF Document" conformance profile if it:

 * conforms to the syntax and semantics defined in section [sec](#format-validation).
 * conforms to the syntax and semantics defined in section [sec](#date-and-time).